rsata/rsata.github.io/writing/index.md

 <div>

-{% for post in site.tags.writing %}
+{% for post in site.categories.writing %}

 	{% if post.external-url %}
 		<h2>